janelflo/janelflo/README.md

-- 👋 Hi, my name is Janel!
-I am a career-changer and currently a front-end development student at The University of New Mexico, in partnership with Promineo Tech.
+-👩🏼‍💻 Hi, my name is Janel!
+I am passionate about user-friendly technology, and I am interested in creating great user experiences.
+I recently completed an 18-week front-end development course online at Promineo Tech.
+Although I learned a lot, there is so much more to learn!
+The experience taught me that I enjoy the aesthetic and usability of building products, and I plan to continue my studies in UX/UI Design.
+I am thankful I will have the leverage to understand product development, and I plan to continue exercising my coding skills.

-- 👀 I am interested in growing my career as a software developer with a focus on user interface.
-When I am not coding, reading, or listening to podcasts about development, I have a strong passion for dance music and would love to combine those passions in some way!
-Outside of development, you can find me at F45, music festivals, live sporting events, the lake, and spending quality time with my loved ones!
+- 👀 I excel at delivering exceptional client experiences, as my 10-year experience lies in customer-facing roles.
+I am interested in growing my career as a UX Designer.
+I believe my experience, empathy, and natural inclination toward creativity and research will be the perfect fit for my strengths!
+When I am not researching, practicing design, studying UX principles, or coding, I have a strong passion for dance music and would love to combine those passions somehow!
+You can find me outside of the technology space at F45, music festivals, live sporting events, the lake, and spending quality time with my loved ones!

-- 🌱 I’m currently learning JavaScript, HTML, CSS, JQuery, Bootstrap, AJAX, ReactJS, JSX, AWS, REST, NPM, design patterns, unit testing, and algorithms.
+- 🌱 My front-end development course taught me: JavaScript, HTML, CSS, JQuery, Bootstrap, ReactJS, JSX, AWS, REST, git, GitHub, and npm.
+While practicing my coding skills, I am currently pursuing the Google UX Design Professional Certificate on Coursera.

-- 💞️ I’m looking to collaborate on projects where I can harness my creativity and build the skills needed to become a successful developer.
-I would enjoy projects that involve social causes, dance music, nutrition, fitness, cosmetics, and eCommerce.
+- 💞️ I have an interest in SaaS offerings.
+I’m looking to collaborate with developers on projects to harness my creativity and build the skills needed to become a successful UX Designer.
+I would also enjoy social causes, dance music, nutrition, fitness, cosmetics, and eCommerce projects.

 - 📫 You can find me on LinkedIn at: https://www.linkedin.com/in/janelflo/

 <!---